 When do I start my apartment search?
 What questions should I be asking?
-What exactly qualifies as a good deal?
+What qualifies as a good deal, even?

-These are legit questions concerning apartment hunting.
-There’s so much that goes into finding a place to call home (at least for a year) and sometimes those little things can slip through the cracks and come back to bite you in the butt later.
-Whether you’re a first time renter or an all time pro, renting can be tedious, overwhelming and just plain annoying, but we’re here to help!
+All very valid questions to ask while apartment hunting.
+There’s so much that goes into finding a place to call home and the little things that slip through the cracks can come back to bite you in the butt later.
+Whether you’re a first-time renter or an all-time pro, renting can be tedious, overwhelming and just plain annoying, but we’re here to help!

 01. Prep Work

-Before you deep dive into the abyss of internet apartment searches and start scheduling tours, you need to figure a few things out first:
+Before you deep-dive into the vastness of internet apartment searches and start scheduling tours, there are a few things to consider:

-- Your budget: What can you comfortably afford with your current income?
+- Budget: What can you comfortably afford with your current income?

-- The size of the apartment: One, two, three bedrooms?
+- Size and layout: One, two, three bedrooms?

 - Roommates: Living alone or sharing your space?